-- Revisit work to add to the original evidence produced to consolidate a Pass grade or to enhance their work to achieve a higher grade - Submit evidence for summative assessment and final unit grade.
+• Revisit work to add to the original evidence produced to enhance their work to achieve grades.
+Submit evidence for summative assessment and final unit grade.

 All records should be available for auditing purposes, as we may choose to review records of formative assessment as part of our ongoing quality assurance.